SebiSomu/Spotlight/README.md

 # Spotlight

+> **Disclaimer:** This is an unofficial portfolio project built strictly for demonstration purposes.
+It is not affiliated with, endorsed by, or connected to any commercial ticketing vendor or live event platform.

 Spotlight is a concert discovery and ticketing app built with a Ruby on Rails backend, a React frontend, and a Python assistant service.
 It includes an embedded AI chatbot that helps users find concerts by location, artist, or specific date ranges.

 ---